 Another way to find more community within LGBTQIA+ identities is to take classes that talk about it.
 Gender, Sexuality, and Women Studies tend to stereotypically be filled with people who identify or are allies of the LGBTQIA+ Community.
 My school also has an LGBTQ Studies minor that teaches you all about the LGBTQIA+ Community.
 Even if you have trouble finding other LGBTQIA+ folks, putting your head in books that you can relate to can be very comforting and help you learn more about yourself and your identity’s history.

 While all of the above is very important, all of it is going to very difficult if you’re not on a safe campus.
 In an ideal world, the whole world would be accepting and polite to the Queer Community and it wouldn’t be a question of displaying PDA in a queer relationship, but we haven’t gotten there yet.
 Be sure to do research on your school’s views on the LGBTQIA+ Community and make sure that you’re comfortable with what you find.
 If you don’t find good things, see if you can find places on campus that people say are okay and safe for queer folks.
 This may include contacting students that lead the GSA or maybe someone you know from the school.

-This past summer I walked in NYC Pride with my school and we’ve played Sex Toy Bingo, heard Coming Out Monologues, seen a Drag Show, and attended LGBTQIA+ Singles Nights.
-Like I said, I’m very privileged at MSU as a member of the LGBTQIA+ Community.
-See if your school has anything going on to bring together this community to try and meet new people and enjoy time where you can be yourself and make those memories I mentioned!
+This past summer I walked in NYC Pride with my school, and we’ve played Sex Toy Bingo, heard Coming Out Monologues, seen a Drag Show, and attended LGBTQIA+ Singles Nights.
+As I said, I’m very privileged at MSU as a member of the LGBTQIA+ Community.
+See if your school has anything going on to bring together this community to try and meet new people and enjoy the time where you can be yourself and make those memories I mentioned!